Why do I pay Availability to Service Fees on vacant property?

 If you suspect a leak, contact the office or register with AquaHawk.
 With our new Automated Meter Reading technology, office staff will be able to view your account history and recent use, which may indicate a problem.
 In addition, the District is happy to send out a technician to check your water meter.
 When no one is using water in the home, the technician will check to see if the water meter continues to spin.
 This is one method of checking for a leak that may not be as evident as a leaky faucet or toilet.
 There is no charge for this service!
 So just call the office.
 Please Note PAWSD staff will not enter your property to help determine the cause or location of the leak, for that you will need to contact a plumber.

 Where can I pay my bill?

-Payments may be made at either branch of Citizens Bank as long as you have the payment stub portion of your billing statement.
+Payments may be made at either branch of TBK Bank as long as you have the payment stub portion of your billing statement.
 Payments also can be brought to the District office at 100 Lyn Ave. during normal business hours.
-The District also offers automatic bank draft service and on-line, secure, credit card payment.
+The District also offers automatic bank draft service and online payment options.

 How do I replat or combine lots?

 Depending on jurisdiction, you would need to contact either the Town of Pagosa Springs (970-264-4151) or Archuleta County Planning Department (970-264-5851).
 Please provide the District with the recorded Resolution or Replat in order for your billing to be adjusted.

 I am selling my property.
 How do I have my water and wastewater billings changed into the new owner’s name?

 If you are closing the transaction through a title company, the District will automatically be notified after the transaction is recorded.
 The title company will take care of any pro-ration of your current charges between you and the buyers of your property.
 If the sale of your property is not being handled by a title company, you will need to bring the recorded deed into the District office.